 Both of these authentication protocols are good at what they do.
 There is no clear winner.
 As always, a lot depends on your specific use case/s and target audience.
 You need to determine what your organization is attempting to achieve.

 For example, if you need authentication that is light and highly interoperable with mobile apps and APIs, you can opt to implement OIDC.
-It is also more Single Sign-On (SSO) friendly and lighter than SAML.
+It is also more SSO friendly and lighter than SAML.
 On the other hand, SAML is a more established federation protocol and has been in existence for a longer period of time, probably making it the more obvious option when security is a priority.

 There is also the possibility of enjoying the inherent advantages of both together.
 SAML’s concept of “trust” is highly effective for accessing apps via portal, accessing resources, and for enterprise-scale SSO activity.
 On the other hand, you have the user-friendliness and scalability of OIDC which is great for mobile use cases.
 Adopting a hybrid approach is probably something you should consider.